Last Updated on May 6, 2021 by Helga Dosa

 - Wear comfortable shoes.
 If you want to make the most of your visit, there will be a lot of walking involved.

-- Avoid the area in July and August, at the peek of the tourist season.
+- Avoid the area in July and August, at the peak of the tourist season.
 The island is packed with people at this time of year.
 You’ll enjoy your holiday much more if you visit in the winter months when things are calm and the temperatures are mild.

 - Capri has many areas for you to explore.
 Make up your own itinerary and enjoy the island at your leisure.